Skip to content

 Report to Action Fraud (actionfraud.police.uk) in England, Wales, and Northern Ireland if:

-- Financial theft occurred via your account or linked payment methods
+• Financial theft occurred via your account or linked payment methods

-- You are being blackmailed or extorted for account access
+• You are being blackmailed or extorted for account access

-- Business customer data was exposed
+• Business customer data was exposed

 In the Republic of Ireland, reports go to the Garda National Cyber Crime Bureau (garda.ie).

-GDPR Implications for Business Accounts
+GDPR Obligations for Business Accounts

-If your hacked social media account held customer data, collected leads, or was used for retargeting, the breach may have regulatory consequences beyond reputational damage.
-Document everything you know about the breach: when you first noticed it, what access the attacker had, what data may have been exposed.
-This documentation supports any ICO notification and demonstrates your organisation took the incident seriously.
+A hacked WhatsApp Business account or a compromised Facebook Page inbox containing customer phone numbers, email addresses, or order histories can qualify as a personal data breach if that information is exposed.
+Document everything you know about the breach (when you first noticed it, what access the attacker had, and what data may have been exposed).
+This documentation supports any regulatory notification and demonstrates that your organisation took the incident seriously.

 Frequently Asked Questions